JohnTan38/check-duplicate/README.md

 - Duplicate detection is case-insensitive and trims whitespace when comparing.

 Next steps / improvements
-- Add true drag-and-drop support
-- Add pagination/virtualization for very large CSVs
-- Add settings for matching (case-sensitivity, trimming, null handling)
-- Add unit tests for duplicateUtils
+- Add unit tests for duplicateUtils: completed